Jeehyun-Kim/github_trial/README.md

 # github_trial
 want to try the github <br>
-This is my first R project folder
+This is my first R project folder <br>
+Is it working?